kimberleehowley/sql-study/practical_sql/ch9.md

 - So, query what we're expecting from data and see what's there to inspect.
 - We can check for "WHERE <value> IS NULL" when we want to look for missing data sets.

+### Checking for inconsistent values
+- GROUP BY can help find inconsistent values, e.g. scanning through and seeing what names have different spellings here:

+`SELECT company, COUNT(*) AS company_count
+FROM meat_poultry_egg_inspect
+-- Groups by company name, then can scan list
+GROUP BY company
+ORDER BY company ASC;`

+### Checking for malformed values with length()
+- Some values (like Zip) need to be a certain length, and we can use the string function to confirm if they are where they should be, e.g.

+`-- SELECT length of zip, and the number of values that are in each of those lengths SELECT length(zip), count(*) AS length_count
+FROM meat_poultry_egg_inspect
+-- GROUP BY length of zip to see the number of values at each length GROUP BY length(zip)
+ORDER BY length(zip) ASC;`

 ### Other notes
 - Make a list of all potential errors first and then run cleanup tasks.

+## Modifying tables, columns, and data